TSprech/Wix-Website/README.md

 - [Slideshow](https://www.wix.com/corvid/reference/$w.Slideshow.html)
 - [Slider](https://www.wix.com/corvid/reference/$w.Slider.html)

+The Slider Class is meant to allow users to view multiple forms or iterations of something without needing to click through multiple slides or buttons.
+It works best once the images are cached in the browser, then the images can be quickly scrubbed through.

 ## HTML
 Syntax color highlighting is enabled via [Highlight.js](https://highlightjs.org/)

 Wix requires a hosted form of Highlight.js and more info can be found at the [Github](https://github.com/highlightjs/highlight.js)

-All HTML code required for highlighting can be found in the
+All HTML code required for highlighting can be found in the Highlight_JS folder

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)